Robert Brown (solicitor)

 Robert Brown FSA (6 July 1844 - 16 October 1912) was a British solicitor and classical philologist.

 Biography

-Brown was born in Barton-upon-Humber.
-He attended Cheltenham College and subsequently worked as a solicitor.
-Browns academic work focussed on writing about ancient religion, mythology, and Babylonian astronomy.
-Brown was a Fellow of the Society of Antiquaries of London and a Member of the Royal Astronomical Society.
+Brown was born in Barton-upon-Humber and attended Cheltenham College and subsequently worked as a solicitor.
+Brown's academic work focused on writing about ancient religion, mythology, and Babylonian astronomy.
+He was a Fellow of the Society of Antiquaries of London and a Member of the Royal Astronomical Society.

 A memorial window in St Peter's Church is dedicated to Brown.